PX4/PX4-Devguide/en/ros/external_position_estimation.md

 [EKF2_EV_POS_X](../advanced/parameter_reference.md#EKF2_EV_POS_X), [EKF2_EV_POS_Y](../advanced/parameter_reference.md#EKF2_EV_POS_Y), [EKF2_EV_POS_Z](../advanced/parameter_reference.md#EKF2_EV_POS_Z) | Set the position of the vision sensor (or MoCap markers) with respect to the robot's body frame.

 > **Tip** Reboot the flight controller in order for parameter changes to take effect.

-Now, you will need to feed the external position data to the flight controller using the [VISION_POSITION_ESTIMATE](https://mavlink.io/en/messages/common.html#VISION_POSITION_ESTIMATE).
-MAVROS provides an easy interface to do this through the `vision_pose_estimate` plugin.

 #### Tuning EKF2_EV_DELAY {#tuning-EKF2_EV_DELAY}